creativogee/nest-cron-manager/README.md

 Depending on the specified jobType when creating your cronConfig, there are three different ways the cronManager may execute the job:

-1. `callback`: The cron job will execute a callback function passed to the `handleJob` method of the `CronManager` class.
+1. `inline`: The cron job will execute a inline function passed to the `handleJob` method of the `CronManager` class.

    ```sh
    curl -X 'POST' \